oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

     - Specify 'HTTP' as the **Type**
     - Enter the **URL** to serve as a REST endpoint.
 For Route 1, this will be https://marketplace-2-oabcs1-iad.blockchain.ocp.oraclecloud.com:7443/restproxy/api/v2/channels/car-marketplace/transactions
     - How to Construct Route URL:
-      - From the Blockchain Admin Dashboard --> click on Nodes --> Navigate to restproxy (bottom of the screen) --> Copy the URL
+      - From the Blockchain Admin Dashboard --> Click on Nodes --> Navigate to restproxy (bottom of the screen) --> Copy the URL
       - Append to URL --> [api/v2/channels/car-marketplace/transactions](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/restoci/op-restproxy-api-v2-channels-channelname-transactions-post.html)

     ![Blockchain Dashboard](images/3-gateway-4.bc.1.png)